KGeri201/THAPMU/README.md

 They are both normal boards to plug into the modified serial adapter.

 ## Software
-There are amy good, similar projects online, so I used thier code.
+There are many good, similar projects online, so I took inspiration from them.

 ## Manual
 ### Requirements